 Prerequisite: Graduate standing.
 Higher, continuing, and adult education professionals will study the literature, strategies, and practices involved in delivering post secondary education at a distance.

-EDLD 531 Theoretical Foundations of Student Services (3 credits)
+EDLD 531 Student Development Theory (3 credits)

 Prerequisite: Graduate Standing.
 This course will introduce the theories which have been advanced regarding college students and the professional practice of student affairs.
 The course will examine the similarities and differences among college students and the impact which different environments and policies may have on student psycho-social development, learning attitudes, values, behaviors, and satisfaction with college.

 EDLD 533 Law and Policy in Higher Education (3 credits)

 Prerequisite: Graduate standing.
 Analysis and interpretation of landmark legislation affecting American higher education since 1960 and the resulting policies that govern the management of universities and colleges.
 Topics include separation of church and state, access, collective bargaining, intercollegiate athletics, affirmative action, and relations with state and federal governments.

 EDLD 535 Student Services (3 credits)